 That said, this essential oil is potent and should be diluted before using.
 Before using tea tree oil for dandruff removal, do a patch test on a small area.
 Try these time-tested strategies and let your hair down!

-Can tea tree oil be diluted and used for dandruff?
+Can I mix aloe vera and tea tree oil for dandruff?

 - Treatment of Dandruff with 5% Tea Tree Oil Shampoo.

 - Activity of Tea Tree Oil and Nerolidol Alone or in Combination against Pediculus Capitis (Head Lice) and Its Eggs.